Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

 But whether that means Goff is starting Saturday — and what will go into the decision — McVay could more accurately have been called McVague.

-Some clues, though, emerged that Goff may be more likely to play than last week when Goff was diagnosed with a broken and dislocated thumb on his throwing hand.
+Some clues, though, emerged that Goff might be more likely to play than last week when he was diagnosed with a broken and dislocated thumb on his throwing hand.

 Goff was listed as a limited participant in practice Tuesday, with McVay saying he had thrown passes and taken snaps.